snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 2. The Dose Information Reporter collects the RDSR, without exception.

-3. The AI task performer parses the Recorded Sex or Gender Sequence (0010,xx14) and identifies a Recorded Value(0010,xx15) of “F” for an item with a RSG Type Code Sequence (0010,xx16) of (76689-9,LN,Sex assigned at birth).
+3. The AI task performer parses the Sex Parameters for Clinical Use Sequence (0010,xxx2) and identifies an Item with a Start DateTime (0010,xxx6) that matches the Patient's Birth Date (0010,0030), having a SPCU Code Sequence (0010,xxx9) of (Female-typical,SexParameterForClinicalUse,Female-typical parameters).
 The algorithm processes the images based on female reference values and transfers evidence documents to the PACS.

 Note: Sex at Birth is required to determine reference values for AI and non-AI machine algorithms in various domains, such as cardiology and neurology.